brigitte-bigi/Whakerexa/README.md

   App-level rules written outside any `@layer` automatically override wexa defaults — no `!important` needed.
 - Light/dark/contrast themes are now selected with the `.dark` and `.contrast` classes on `:root` (the old `[data-theme=dark]` attribute selectors are removed).
+- All decoration rules in `wexa.css` (blockquote borders, button padding, fieldset, figcaption, etc.) are now exclusively in `@layer theme`.
+The `@layer base` is restricted to structure and accessibility.
+  Alternative themes can therefore override any visual default cleanly, without `!important`.
 - Print styles are extracted to a dedicated `print.css`, loaded with `media="print"`.
   It is unlayered, so it correctly overrides any `@layer theme` dark-mode rules when printing.
 - `--screen-width` CSS variable removed; body width is now set with `min()` directly.
 - Fixed column widths in `table[role="grid"]`: removed the conflicting `width: 10%` default so inline widths on `<th scope="col">` are fully respected with `table-layout: fixed`.

+### Themes

+Alternative themes are standalone CSS files that contain only an `@layer theme` block and are loaded **after** `wexa.css`.
+They override the default visual style without touching structure or accessibility.

+- New `wexa_pico.css`: a Pico-inspired theme (azure/teal palette, system-ui fonts, `0.25rem`
+  border-radius, left-border-only blockquote, thin progress bar).
+Load it after `wexa.css`; toggle dark mode by adding the `.dark` class to `:root`.
+- `docs/pico.html`: live demo page for `wexa_pico.css`.

 ### Accessibility